 What are dividend stocks?

-If you are interested in buying dividend stocks, you first need to know what dividend stocks are.
+If you are interested in buying dividend stocks, you must first know what they are.
 Dividend stocks are stocks from companies that pay dividends.
-The amount in dividends available for distribution is decided by the board of directors.
-The portion of the corporation’s earnings that is not paid in dividends gets reinvested back into the business.
+The board of directors decides the amount of dividends available for distribution.
+The portion of the corporation’s earnings not paid in dividends gets reinvested into the business.

-To buy stocks for dividends, you need to find stocks that regularly pay dividends with higher dividend yields.
+To buy stocks for dividends, you must find stocks that regularly pay dividends with higher dividend yields.

 Another important term to remember as a dividend stocks investor is the earnings per share or EPS for short.
 The earnings per share is a profitability ratio that shows how profitable a company is per share of its stock.
 To calculate the EPS, you will divide the company’s profit by the outstanding shares of its common stock.

 A lot of people confuse earnings per share and dividends per share.
 Earnings per share use the total profit of a business to calculate how profitable the business is compared to its share price.
-Dividends per share estimate the portion of the company’s earnings that gets paid out to shareholders.
-That is why to calculate EPS you divide the earnings by share price, whereas for dividend per share, you divide the dividends (a small portion of earnings) by the company’s share price.
+Dividends per share estimate the portion of the company’s earnings paid to shareholders.
+That is why, when calculating EPS, you divide the earnings by share price, whereas for dividend per share, you divide the dividends (a small portion of earnings) by the company’s share price.

 Important dates to consider if you want to buy stocks for dividends

-Besides knowing the right stocks to buy for dividends, you also need to know the right time to buy to qualify for dividends.
-Just because you just purchased shares of your favorite company, it does not mean you will get paid dividends.
+Besides knowing the right stocks to buy for dividends, you must also know the right time to buy to qualify.
+Just because you purchased shares of your favorite company does not mean you will get paid dividends.

 Important dates to consider when buying stocks for dividends